 As Army moms, we’ve all heard that dreaded word: deployment.
 The first time I knew my son was being deployed, I felt so scared and sad.
 It was all so new and I had a lot to learn.

 In this post, I’m going to explain army deployments and share some resources to help support you.

 Let’s talk about what deployment does NOT mean.
 Most people think that deployment ONLY means that an army unit is being sent to a combat zone.

 - Sometimes, army units are deployed to war zones, like Afghanistan or Iraq.

-- Other times, service members are deployed to non-combat regions like South Korea, Germany or Kuwait where there is NO war.
+- Other times, service members are deployed to non-combat regions like South Korea, Germany or Japan where there is NO war.

 - Yet other deployments send army service members to areas for humanitarian missions, especially to help the region after a disaster.

 You can see that these deployments are very different from each other.
 In each scenario, the word deployment means that your soldier is going from their duty station to another destination for a period of time.

 No matter where our soldier goes, especially out of country, it’s a challenge for family members.

 - We miss our soldiers no matter where they are.